-Some women report feeling bloated after retrieval.
-Again, coconut water, Gatorade or even your own electrolyte drink will help regulate your fluids.
-You can also create your own drink with apple cider vinegar, maple syrup and water.
+Some of my patients report feeling bloated after retrieval.
+Again, coconut water, Gatorade, or even your own electrolyte drink will help regulate your fluids.
+You can also create your own drink with apple cider vinegar, maple syrup, and water.

 Once you transfer, discontinue using the hot water bottle on your abdomen but sill keep your uterus energetically warm by consuming warm foods.
-Try to avoid icy drinks likes smoothies, ice cream and lots of cold raw foods.
+Try to avoid icy drinks like smoothies, ice cream, and lots of cold raw foods.

 Pineapple is high in the enzyme Bromelain which has been used for thousands of years as a meat tenderizer.
 Bromelain is highly concentrated in the core of the pineapple.
 Studies have shown that bromelain can support implantation by relaxing the muscles of the uterine wall.
 Wives tale or not, pineapple is pretty easy to eat and for those of you who run very cold, you can grill the pineapple on the barbecue.